 Your pet is part of your family.
-Their home is your house, and their nose is your favorite nose.
-Chances are you want to make their lives happy and comfortable.
+Their home is your home, and chances are you want to make their lives happy and comfortable.
 A big part of that is taking steps to protect your pet.
 Here are our 12 tips for making sure your furry, feathery, or finny friends live their best lives.

-Pet insurance companies typically determine their rates by looking at your pet’s age, breed, and where they live, but these factors also impact the level of insurance you’ll want to purchase.
+Pet insurance companies typically determine their rates by looking at your pet’s age, breed, and where they live.
+These factors can also impact the level of insurance you’ll want to purchase.

 Most pet insurance policies are structured like human health insurance: